-The Matrix’s cyberpunk philosophy and setting has stood the test of time.
+The Matrix’s cyberpunk philosophy and setting have stood the test of time.
 The Matrix seamlessly weaves Plato’s allegory of the cave with legendary fight scenes.

 The action is so great, you’d be forgiven for forgetting the deeper meaning behind The Matrix’s philosophy.

-The Wachowskis, paired with Keanu Reeves, Laurence Fishburne and Hugo Weaving, is a recipe for some thoughtful, yet kickass storytelling.
-Also, the film has spawned countless parodies, which is testament to the influence it has had on popular culture.
+The Wachowskis, paired with Keanu Reeves, Laurence Fishburne, and Hugo Weaving, is a recipe for some thoughtful, yet kickass storytelling.
+Also, the film has spawned countless parodies, which is a testament to the influence it has had on popular culture.

 1. Blade Runner 2049 (2017)